GittieLabs/lovebank-services/README.md

 ```

 ## Using Cloud Functions
-Important Note: For all cloud functions, a bearer token must be added in the request header.
+Important Note: For all HTTPS cloud functions, a bearer token must be added in the request header.
 From the frontend dart code, you can obtain this token like so:
 ```
 var idToken = await user.getIdToken();
 var tokenString = idToken.token